-- a) Under 12 Rugby is played between teams of equal numbers of players, containing a maximum of twelve players from each team on the pitch at any one time. - b) At a scrum, 5 players on each team will form the scrum with the remaining players forming the back line. - c) Rolling substitutions are permitted and substituted players can return at any time.
-Substitutions can only take place when the ball is dead and always with the referee's permission. - d) Coaches are not permitted on the pitch when the game is in play and the referee is encouraged to advise and guide the teams and players.
+- a) Under 13 Rugby is played between teams of equal numbers of players, containing a maximum of thirteen players from each team on the pitch at any one time. - b) Six of the players on each team will be forwards and form the scrum, with the remaining players forming the back line. - c) Rolling substitutions are permitted and substituted players can return at any time.
+Substitutions can only take place when the ball is dead and always with the referee's permission.

+d) Coaches are not permitted on the pitch when the game is in play and the referee is encouraged to advise and guide the teams and players.